Determined to get your site to the top of page 1? It’s possible if you know the top Google ranking factors to pay attention to.

 Known as rich results, these kinds of search results occupy the so-called position zero above other search results and attract more attention than regular listings.

-Google ranking factors are continually evolving, and so to remain ahead of the game, you need to consistently review your content strategy.
+SEO ranking factors are continually evolving, and so to remain ahead of the game, you need to consistently review your content strategy.

 Start by creating relevant, optimized content on a secure site that puts user experience first and you’ll appease Google’s ranking factors.
 Ultimately if you follow these guidelines, you’ll see a long-term improvement in your site’s rankings.